Copper accumulates in the liver, brain, eyes, and other organs.

 Gold or greenish gold rings (Kayser-Fleischer rings) may appear around the irises (the colored part of the eye).
 These rings develop when copper accumulates.
 In a few people, these rings are the first sign of Wilson disease.

 People may have fatigue and weakness due to decreased numbers of red blood cells (anemia) because red blood cells rupture (causing hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is a group of disorders characterized by a malfunction of the immune system, resulting in the production of autoantibodies that attack red blood cells as if they... read more ).
+The urine may contain blood.
 Women may have no menstrual periods or have repeated miscarriages.

 Did You Know...